mittalHimanshu/I-Otp/README.md

 ## How to Use

-* Run the app and provide permissio(Android M and above).
+* Run the app and provide permission (Android M and above).
 * App will copy your OTP to the clipboard whenever you will receive it via an SMS.

 ## Screenshots